kumahq/kuma/UPGRADE.md

 #### Sorting

+This change relates only to the new targetRef policies.
+When 2 policies have a tie on the targetRef kind we compare their names lexicographically.
-Policy merging now gives precedence to policies lexicographically before other policies.
+Policy merging now gives precedence to policies that lexicographically "less" than other policies, i.e. policy "aaa" takes precedence over "bbb" because "aaa" < "bbb".
+Previously, before 2.6.0 the order was the opposite.

 #### `targetRef.kind: MeshGateway`